kayabaNerve/serai/coins/grin/README.md

 We need to actively participate in such TXs for them to even appear on-chain.

+### Key Generation

 Unfortunately, Serai can not use a single multisig private key due to key cancellation attacks.
 If Serai created two outputs, with the same key (serving as the mask), one output could be used to spend the other.

-Additive offsets would also be ineffective as `K - (K + public_offset)` would leave a known key of `public_offset`.

-Multiplicative products may work, if the factor used cannot be replicated by input/output quantity.
-Serai already perfectly orders transactions out, yet would also be responsible for perfectly ordering transactions in in order to ensure no two transactions in share a key.
+While additive offsets and multiplicative products are also insecure, due to Wagner's algorithm, an individual key may be reused up to 255 times (for secp256k1).
+For a completely ordered set of uses, indexed by `i`, a key may be used as `2**i K`.
+While this does trivially have conflicts in a multiset (`2**(2i) K` == `2**i K + 2**i K`), Grin does not allow duplicated outputs within a transaction.

 Fully independent keys would also work, yet would require a O(n^2) DKG which would reduce fault tolerance.
-Serai multisig's require 100% participation to create them in order to ensure any 67% can access the multisig.
-Ad-hoc key generation would require a fault-tolerant protocol, yet that would be by not including some validators in some multisigs.
-That means certain 67%s of the relevant Serai validator set would not be able to access certain multisigs.
+Serai multisig's traditionally require 100% participation to create them in order to ensure any 67% can access the multisig.

-This would not effect the pipeline on receiving external coins.
-On send, much more resources would be used, yet the pipeline also should remain the same.

-### Single-interaction Variant

-This can be performed with just a single interaction as follows:

-1) Users create an output to an independent private key, which they intend to transfer to Serai.
-2) Users perform a Dealer KG of the output's private key to the Serai validator set.
-3) The Serai validator set receives the threshold shares of the dealer key generation protocol *and* the InInstruction for the transaction.
-They then transfer the output to a key they control.
-If they do not do so in a timely manner, the user can simply spend the output back to themselves.

-Note the validator set would be able to steal coins without identifiability.

-### Interactive Variant
+Ad-hoc key generation would require 67% of validators perform the DKG, with shares still distributed to offline validators.
+In order to prevent invalid shares from being distributed, a ZK proof would be required confirming validity.

+An optimistic/fraud-proof based solution to invalid key shares is invalid as a malicious validator who distributes invalid shares creates an output their participation is required to spend.
+This limits the received outputs over the time period we give for fraud proofs to the sum value to the stake of any individually participating validator.

+We either have to have a large upfront cost, which may be acceptable given a sufficient Verifiable-Multi-Secret-Sharing scheme, or have an in-the-moment O(n^2) cost of which the results would have to be propagated between validator sets in some sufficiently secure fashion.

+### Receiving Transaction Construction

 The traditional flow for a Grin TX occurs with Serai taking the role of Bob.
-Users would receive `rbG, mbG, sb`.

-Compared to the prior variant, this would require users also be able to extract the signature from Serai's tributary.
+Users would publish `raG, maG, fee` to the Serai validator set, the validator set would order and come to consensus on it, and respond with `rbG, mbG, sb`.
+This response would be accompanied with a signed statement from the validators such that it's possible to prove a commitment which exists on Grin belongs to the Serai validator set and the set is expected to have handled it.

 ## Scanning of on-chain TXs